International Arts + Mind Lab: A neuroaesthetics research-to-practice initiative at Johns Hopkins University School of Medicine

 more

-The International Arts + Mind Lab is part of the Pedersen Brain Science Institute at Johns Hopkins University School of Medicine.
+The International Arts + Mind Lab is part of Johns Hopkins University School of Medicine.
 IAM Lab brings together brain scientists and practitioners in architecture, music and art in a global effort to amplify human potential.

 Neuroaesthetics is an emerging field of study that explores the impact of the arts, architecture and music on the human brain and behavior.